Skip to main content

 Legacy Deployments

-The Standalone Scripts play nice with legacy deployments that do not use a bundler.
+SheetJS Standalone Scripts use simple SCRIPT tags and work with legacy deployments that do not use a bundler.

 The legacy demo shows a simple ReactJS component transpiled in the browser using Babel standalone library.